Promotion can be scary.

 What if we removed ourselves from the equation and looked at it as marketing our business (instead of promoting ourselves)?

 What if we decided that the message, and the people it could help, were more important than our feelings on the matter?

 You already have the message!
 And the people who need it are already out there, looking for you.

 You just have to find the right channels to reach them and create a system to make reaching out automatic and achievable.

-That’s why my friend Beth Hayden and I decided to put together a workshop on Promoting Your Content — because we’re solopreneurs, too, and we’ve struggled with promoting our own content (and, yes, with the fear and imposter syndrome that comes along with it!).
+That’s why my friend Beth Hayden and I decided to put together a workshop on promoting your content, now part of the Content Promotion Bundle — because we’re business owners, too, and we’ve struggled with promoting our own content (and, yes, with the fear and imposter complex that comes along with it!).

 But we’ve also realized that those fears do nothing but hold us back.
 And we’re ready to stop hiding and ready to own that our message is IMPORTANT and worthy of promotion.

 Don’t let the fear of putting yourself out there hold you back!
 Instead, let yourself be motivated by the very real fear that if you don’t put yourself out there, your message may not reach the people who need it the most.